Curriculum for Key Stages 1 & 2

 How do we teach handwriting?

 At St Clement Danes we have high expectations for handwriting in all subjects.
 Handwriting is taught daily for 15 minutes.
 Pupils achieve scribe certificates and pen licences when they are ready to use a pen.

 In Reception the children are taught to form printed letters correctly.
 In Year 1 the children are encouraged to write on the line, begin to make their handwriting smaller, using finger spaces so that their work can be clearly read.
 In Year 1 and 2 the children who are ready are taught how to join up their writing and by the end of Year 2 it is expected that most children will be joining up in all their work.

-In Key Stage 2 the aim is for all children to be writing in a neat cursive style by starting the join on the line.
+In Key Stage 2 the aim is for all children to be writing in a neat, cursive style.
 Children who achieve Scribe status receive a pen, which we expect all pupils to achieve by the end of Year 3.